The (de)-confinement transition in tachyonic matter at finite temperature: Tachyon Condensation and Confinement

 \subsection{Tachyon Lagrangian with electromagnetic field and temperature}

-From equation (\ref{14}) we have in principle, the potential $V(\phi)$ and the dielectric function $G(\phi)$.
-However, we can restrict these choices considering $G(\phi(r))=V(\phi(r))$.
-We shall demonstrate bellow, that this choice is legitimate when we are dealing with a Lagrangian that describes the dynamics of tachyons represented by $\phi(r)$.
+From Eq.~(\ref{14}) we only have the potential $V(\phi)$ and the dielectric function $G(\phi)$ as a functions of $\phi(r)$.
+Meanwhile, it will be convenient to restrict these choices as $G(\phi(r))=V(\phi(r))$.
+The propriety of this assertion will be demonstrated below in awhile, working with a Lagrangian that characterizes the dynamics of the tachyon fields, $\phi(r)$.